Sublattices of associahedra and permutohedra: A large permutohedron with a preimage of

 Due to the subdivisions

 we obtain that the pair $(1,12)$ belongs to $\bigwedge_{j=1}^3(\ba_1\vee\ba_2\vee\ba_3\vee\bb_j)$.
 On the other hand, evaluating the two sides of~\eqref{Eq:Spl1B330} at the~$\ba_i$s and~$\bb_i$s yields that $(1,12)$ does not belong to the right hand side of the equation.
-Therefore, $\sP_U(12)$ does not satisfy~\eqref{Eq:Spl1B330}.
+Therefore, $\sA_U(12)$ does not satisfy~\eqref{Eq:Spl1B330}.

-As~\eqref{Eq:Spl1B330} is a splitting identity for~$\sB(3,3)$, it follows that~$\sB(3,3)$ belongs to the lattice variety generated by~$\sP_U(12)$.
-As~$\sP_U(12)$ is subdirectly irreducible (cf. Proposition~\ref{P:DecompPU(n)}), the final statement of Theorem~\ref{T:Perm12} follows from J\'onsson's Lemma (cf. Corollary~1.5 and Lemma~1.6 in Jipsen and Rose \cite{JiRo}). \end{proof}
+Since~\eqref{Eq:Spl1B330} is a splitting identity for~$\sB(3,3)$, it follows that~$\sB(3,3)$ belongs to the lattice variety generated by~$\sA_U(12)$.
+Since~$\sA_U(12)$ is subdirectly irreducible (cf. Proposition~\ref{P:DecompPU(n)}), the final statement of Theorem~\ref{T:Perm12} follows from J\'onsson's Lemma (cf. Corollary~1.5 and Lemma~1.6 in Jipsen and Rose \cite{JiRo}). \end{proof}

-\begin{corollary} The lattice~$\sB(3,3)$ satisfies every lattice-theoretical identity satisfied by~$\sP_U(12)$, thus also every lattice-theoretical identity satisfied by the permutohedron~$\sP(12)$.
+\begin{corollary} The lattice~$\sB(3,3)$ satisfies every lattice-theoretical identity satisfied by~$\sA_U(12)$, thus also every lattice-theoretical identity satisfied by the permutohedron~$\sP(12)$.
 In particular, $\sB(3,3)$ satisfies every lattice-theoretical identity satisfied by every permutohedron. \end{corollary}